Roth IRA vs Traditional IRA: Which Is Better for Your Specific Situation?

 If your income exceeds the Roth IRA limits, you can still access Roth tax advantages through the Backdoor Roth:

-Step 1: Contribute $7,000 to a Traditional IRA (non-deductible) Step 2: Convert the Traditional IRA to a Roth IRA
+Step 1: Contribute up to the applicable 2026 IRA limit to a Traditional IRA (non-deductible) Step 2: Convert the Traditional IRA to a Roth IRA

 The conversion is taxable on any earnings between contribution and conversion.
 If you convert immediately after contributing (same day or next day), growth is essentially zero and the conversion is effectively tax-free.